isomerpages/enterprisesg-sac-old/_about/03c-inspection-body-technical-committees.md

 second_nav_title: "Our Organisation And Structure"
 ---

+There are 4 Technical Committees supporting the Inspection Body Accreditation scheme.

+---

 ## Mechanical Engineering Inspection
 ### Term : 1 July 2018 - 30 June 2021